rulingAnts/QWOM_Data/README.md

 >
 > **Original Description Snippet:** The Quickstart Wordlist of Melanesia is designed for linguists doing preliminary fieldwork on languages in Melanesia...
 An innovation in this wordlist is the use of open-ended prompts that ask speakers to name as many items as they can in a particular category.

+## Attribution

+This document was created in collaboration with **Gemini**, a large language model from Google, to clearly define the data structure and licensing requirements for this repository.

+---

 ## File Contents

 - `QWOM2025-08.xml`: The Quickstart Worldlist of Melanesia data converted to the **Dekereke XML format**.
 This file is an adaptation of the original data and is covered by the CC BY-NC-SA 4.0 license.
 This repository contains the data structure only and does **not** contain the proprietary Dekereke application or any of its source code.